neftjs/neft/index.coffee.md

 // true
 ```

-For strings, check whether it contains *value*.
+For strings, checks whether it contains the given *value*.

 ```
 console.log(utils.has('abc', 'b'))